Soft Tissue Surgery Service

 Our soft tissue surgery service is equipped to manage an array of elective and advanced surgical diseases and conditions.
 At the time of your appointment, we will assess your pet’s health record, obtain an updated health history, and perform a physical examination on your pet.
 Following our evaluation, we will consult with you on the most appropriate diagnostic and medical and/or surgical treatment plan for your pet.
 We perform surgery on numerous body systems including but not limited to the skin and subcutaneous tissues, ears, oral cavity, upper airway, cardiothoracic, abdominal, gastrointestinal, reproductive and urinary systems.
 We also specialize in wound healing and reconstruction.
 Our team strives to offer advanced surgical techniques including experience with an array of laparoscopic procedures including laparoscopic ovariectomy (spay) and laparoscopic-assisted gastropexies.

 Our surgeries are performed in one of our state-of-the-art operating rooms.
 Surgical procedures are performed by or under the direct guidance of one of our surgical faculty members.
 Your pet will be monitored throughout the procedure by an anesthesia team consisting of board-certified anesthesiologists (faculty), anesthesia residents, anesthesia technicians (nurses), and/or senior veterinary students.
-Your pet will recover in our care ward which is fully staffed 24/7.
+Your pet will recover in our care ward which is fully staffed 24 hours a day, 7 days a week.
 Treatments will be performed primarily by our veterinary nurses and veterinary assistants following direct recommendations from our surgical team.
 We offer a high level of compassionate care to be sure our patients are comfortable in the postoperative period and receive the necessary treatments to aide in their recovery.
 Typically, our surgical patients are hospitalized for a minimum of 1-3 nights post-operatively; however, hospitalization times vary and are determined on a case-by-case basis.
 Our surgical team will provide daily updates on the status of your pet and will provide you with postoperative care recommendations at the time of your pet’s discharge.

 Frequently Asked Questions